StaPH-B/CDPHE/image-information.md

 sudo cpanm -f AJPAGE/Bio-Roary-3.12.0.tar.gz
 # OR install latest Roary version available through CPAN using:
 # sudo cpanm -f Bio::Roary

+# The following perl module dependencies might be required, so go ahead and install with:
+sudo cpanm LWP::Simple Text::CSV JSON File::Slurp
 ```
 You can ignore the warning that says something like: `Use of uninitialized value in require at /usr/local/lib/x86_64-linux-gnu/perl/5.22.1/Encode.pm line 69.`
 It is a benign warning according to the developer of Roary: https://github.com/sanger-pathogens/Roary/issues/323#issuecomment-294887715